 You’ll miss the speeches or possibly the ceremony

 As I mentioned earlier, my husband missed the whole ceremony.
 When my husband was eating, I took care of Violet.
 Unfortunately, she was still in a mood.
-I really wanted to hear my brother’s best man speech, but instead I had a toddler screaming in my ear and had to duck out so not to disturb the wedding party and other guests.
+I really wanted to hear my brother’s best man’s speech, but instead, I had a toddler screaming in my ear and had to duck out so as not to disturb the wedding party and other guests.
 I was lucky they didn’t have a videographer.
 If so, Violet would have made her first major feature debut.

 You can’t truly enjoy conversations

-Likely, you will be seeing people you haven’t seen in years or meeting some people for the very first time.
+Likely, you will see people you haven’t seen in years or meet some people for the first time.
 Most everyone wants to talk and enjoy one another, not play babysitter.
 And, just when you’re about to find out what happened with the crazy uncle, your baby lands back on your lap anxiously awaiting a bottle or boob.

 You’ll want to dance and possibly snag a drink or two

-Dancing with toddlers can be fun, but combined with drunken people, flailing arms, and two-stepping guests it can get hazardous.
+Dancing with toddlers can be fun, but it can get hazardous combined with drunken people, flailing arms, and two-stepping guests.
 If you strap your baby to you, the dancing may help put them to sleep, you just can’t rock your favorite Roger Rabbit or Tootsie Roll dance move.

 Tips for Taking Your Baby to a Wedding

 If you’re invited to a kid-friendly wedding, and you decide to bring your baby or toddler, here are some tips to make the most of this special day.

 - Pack your diaper bag with everything and more.

 - Make sure your baby or toddler has full tummies prior to the ceremony.